jakeswenson/scm-record/docs/adrs/001-tree-sitter-integration.md

 - Update rendering logic to display semantic node boundaries
 - Handle partial selections when some lines in a function are selected

-**4. Change Attribution**
+**4. Change Attribution and Cross-Version Matching**

+This is **critical** for semantic-first navigation:

-- Parse both old and new file versions
+- **Parse both old and new file versions** with tree-sitter
-- Match semantic nodes across diffs (functions may have moved/been renamed)
+- **Match containers/members across versions** to attribute changes correctly
+- **Initial approach**: Name-based matching
+  - `struct Foo` in old version matches `struct Foo` in new version
+  - `impl Foo::calculate` in old matches `impl Foo::calculate` in new
+  - Renamed/moved code appears as delete + add (acceptable for POC)
+- **Future enhancement**: Rename tracking and structural similarity matching
-- Handle partial function changes (only some lines within a function changed)
+- **Handle partial changes**: Method exists in both versions but only some lines changed
+- **Handle additions/deletions**: New structs/methods or removed ones
-- Deal with syntactically invalid code (incomplete edits, syntax errors)
+- **Deal with syntactically invalid code**: Fallback to diff-first when parse fails
+- **Containers as separate units**: In Rust, `struct Foo` and `impl Foo` matched independently (not grouped)

 **5. Performance Concerns**
 - Tree-sitter parsing adds latency to UI initialization
 - Large files (>10K lines) may slow down rendering
 - Memory overhead for maintaining parse trees

-**6. Edge Cases**
+**6. Edge Cases and Fallback Strategy**
-- Binary files (no semantic structure)
-- File mode changes
-- Mixed changes (some semantic, some non-semantic within same section)
-- Language detection from file extension
-- Fallback when tree-sitter parser unavailable
+- **Binary files**: No semantic structure → fallback to diff-first sectioning
+- **Unsupported languages**: Parser not available → fallback to diff-first sectioning
+- **Syntax errors**: Invalid code that tree-sitter can't parse → fallback to diff-first sectioning
+- **File mode changes**: No code content → fallback to diff-first sectioning
+- **Top-level code**: Module imports, constants, type aliases → fallback to diff-first sectioning at file level
+- **Language detection**: By file extension, shebang, or content analysis
+- **Graceful degradation**: Semantic parsing failure should never break the UI

 ## Options Considered